-Visual artist Robin Weijers creates experimental films, video installations and interactive light art works.
+Interdisciplinary artist Robin Weijers creates experimental films, sound- video- light- installations and interactive art works.
 His playing field is in the hybrid mix of site-specific works and time-based and digital domains.

 His artistic narrative is about creating site-specific hybrid installations that search for personal and collective experiences.
 Viewer engagement is often encouraged in his works by the use of elementary and playful interactions.

 Subjects and objects, both material and immaterial, are revealing patterns and narratives in newly constructed works to raise questions about relationships and belief systems – of the artist and the spectators – by exploring (un)conscious stories in human lives, nature and technology.

 Robin considers video installations as articulated light and shadow plays.
 His experimental practice consists of bringing in his creative mind and technical tool set, responding to the actual spatial and historical conditions, (re)searching the area, creating sculptural sets, making own images and footage, connecting philosophical concepts, writing poetic texts, trying to find experimental point of views, assembling found objects, juxtaposing different motions and notions around the matter at hand.

 His parallel and integral approach is about the making process as well as the aim towards fulfilling experiences for public and artist.
 These may take shape in exhibits, films, workshops, collaborations and presentations in both public and online spaces as well as art institutions.

 Found objects became found motions became found sounds became found visuals became found projections and installations

 With his practice-based research project Robin Weijers graduated as Master in Visual Arts in Fine Art Digital at Camberwell University of the Arts London (2019).
 He received a distinction as well as the Alumni Award for the excellence standard of work.